Distinguished Lecturers

 Prof. Andreas Wallraff of ETH Zurich is awarded MCQST Distinguished Lecturer for 2023.
 The prize acknowledges Prof. Wallraff's scientific achievements in the field of quantum science and technology, as well as his commitment to communicate recent developments to a broader public.

-Prof. Dorit Aharonov of the Department of Computer Science and Engineering at the Hebrew University, Jerusalem was honored as MCQST Distinguished Lecturer in 2021.
-Due to the Covid-19 Pandemic, the colloquium took place online, with the public talk and specialized seminar being re-cheduled to take place in Munich, in early 2024.
+Prof. Dorit Aharonov of the Department of Computer Science and Engineering at the Hebrew University, Jerusalem was honoured as MCQST Distinguished Lecturer in 2021.
+Due to the COVID-19 pandemic, the colloquium took place online, with the public talk and specialized seminar being rescheduled to take place in Munich, in early 2024.

 John Preskill, Richard P. Feynman Professor of Theoretical Physics at the California Institute of Technology (Caltech) and Director of the Institute for Quantum Information and Matter (IQIM), is awarded as Distinguished Lecturer by MCQST.
 The prize is acknowledging John Preskill’s scientific achievements in the field of quantum information theory as well as his engagement to communicate recent developments in quantum science and technology to a broader public.